-Seek information about what proportion of people in your target area wash their hands with soap, without soap, or not at all.
-Find out what proportion of children under the age of five get diarrhea and pneumonia.
-Check whether schoolchildren have access to handwashing stations (with soap and water) at school or at home.
+Seek information about what proportion of people in your target area or among your audience wash their hands with soap, without soap, or not at all.
+Find out whether there are certain critical times when people do, or don't, wash their hands.
+Check whether schoolchildren have access to handwashing stations (with soap and water) at school or at home; and what percentage of health facilities in your area have access to soap and water or among your audience.
 If the information you need isn't available, do a survey, such as the 100 Schools Survey.
 This will provide evidence that will make the case for the need to promote handwashing.